Five Ways to Look at Apple’s Surprise Bad News

 It’s notable that a slowdown in one country’s iPhone sales could wipe out nearly 20 percent growth in other categories.
 That’s the relative scale of these businesses.

-3. Smartphones are (almost) commodities.
+3. Smartphones are (almost) commodities

-Apple has relied on customers to upgrade their phones regularly, as if the newest phone was a necessity because the technologies were changing so quickly.
-Toward that end, they’ve created a financing program and incentives for people to trade in their phones on a regular basis.
+Apple has relied on customers to upgrade their phone regularly, as if the newest phone were a necessity because the technologies were changing so quickly.
+Toward that end, it’s created a financing program and incentives for people to trade in their phone on a regular basis.

 The iPhone is a great phone, and always has been.
 But Google and Samsung also make great phones now.
-Apple has not really been able to maintain, let alone extend its lead in things like camera or battery technology.
-And it’s those two things, the pull of a new camera and the push of an old battery that, anecdotally, drive most people to a new phone.
+Apple has not really been able to maintain, let alone extend, its lead in things such as camera or battery technology.
+And it’s those two things, the pull of a new camera and the push of an old battery, that, anecdotally, drive most people to a new phone.

-While the Chinese business problem seems most acute, Apple also admitted that there were some iPhone growth problems in developed markets, which is to say North America and Europe, too. “[W]e believe there are other factors broadly impacting our iPhone performance,” Cook said, “including consumers adapting to a world with fewer carrier subsidies, U.S. dollar strength-related price increases, and some customers taking advantage of significantly reduced pricing for iPhone battery replacements.”
+While the Chinese business problem seems most acute, Apple also admitted that there were some iPhone growth problems in developed markets, which is to say North America and Europe, too.
+“We believe there are other factors broadly impacting our iPhone performance,” Cook said, “including consumers adapting to a world with fewer carrier subsidies, U.S. dollar strength-related price increases, and some customers taking advantage of significantly reduced pricing for iPhone battery replacements.”

-As MG Siegler noted, it was probably only a matter of time before the “law of large numbers” eventually, finally caught up to the iPhone business.
+As M. G. Siegler noted, it was probably only a matter of time before the “law of large numbers” eventually, finally, caught up to the iPhone business.
 If you already sell an ungodly amount of phones, it’s hard to keep selling an even more ungodly amount of phones.

 4. For most tech companies, corporate growth and profitability are dependent on overseas markets.

 If there is a larger lesson in the news, it’s that the American economy isn’t the only place where American companies make money.
 Roughly 40 percent of the profits generated by companies in the S&P 500 come from overseas.
-And in markets like smartphones, where Europe and North America are pretty well saturated, the growth investors crave lies in emerging markets like Brazil, India, and China.
+And in markets like smartphones, where Europe and North America are pretty well saturated, the growth investors crave lies in emerging markets such as Brazil, India, and China.

-5. As a sign for the global economy, this is ... not good.
+5. As a sign for the global economy, this is … not good

-The American economy has been through some ups and downs over the last 35 years, while the Chinese economy has largely boomed, averaging 10 percent growth for decades.
+The American economy has been through some ups and downs over the past 35 years, while the Chinese economy has largely boomed, averaging 10 percent growth for decades.
 Analysts expect that the economy will slow down and go through a structural transformation away from manufacturing.
 But everyone basically hopes that doesn’t happen too quickly, resulting in a “hard landing.”
 As a Californian, this long-prognosticated Chinese economic slowdown sounds like the global economic version of the predicted Big One earthquake.
 Everyone knows it is going to happen—it has to—but no one really lives life expecting that rupture.

 And here we are in early 2019 and it’s clear that the Chinese economic slowdown is already bad.
 Today’s news makes it clear that the slowdown might be very bad, and worsening at a pace that took even Apple by complete surprise.

-The other Asian economies are already seeing the damage.
-And that’s before the trade war tariffs snap into place come March
+Other Asian economies are already seeing the damage.
+And that’s before the trade-war tariffs snap into place come March.

 “So, what is the positive signal?”
 Jayant Menon, the lead economist at the Asian Development Bank, asked the South China Morning Post, rhetorically, this week.
 “There isn’t one,” he said.